toby-dixon/live-traffic-visualisation-concept/README.md

 # Live traffic visualizations

+## TODO
+- [ ] Traefik config has been pasted in, but not yet configured for these services.

+## Description

 The outline of this concept is detailed in the [how to monitor networks](how%20to%20monitor%20networks.drawio.pdf) pdf file.
 This project attempts to put the concept into practice.